 How do you get a brand sponsor?

-Sometimes brand sponsors will reach out to you, but oftentimes — especially when you’re first getting started out as a content creator — you’ll need to pitch yourself to a brand.
+Sometimes brand sponsors will reach out to you, but oftentimes — especially when you’re first getting started as a content creator — you’ll need to pitch yourself to a brand.

 Additionally, it can be difficult to figure out the value of a brand sponsorship at first.
 If you have a network of other content creators within your niche that you can rely on for help, definitely reach out to them.
 Otherwise, keep in mind that there should always be room for negotiation in a brand partnership contract.